alvydotexe/phone-to-pc-auto-file-transfer/README.md

 # Phone to PC Auto File Transfer

-A local Wi-Fi based automation project that automatically transfers new photos, screenshots, and downloaded files from an Android phone to a PC.
+A local Wi-Fi based automation project that automatically transfers new photos,documents and downloaded files from an Android phone to a PC.

 The phone runs a Python script through Termux.
 The script detects new files, checks whether they were already uploaded, and sends them to a Flask server running on the PC.
 The PC receives the files and saves them directly to a selected storage folder such as an HDD.